GrowtopiaNoobs/GrowDocs/enet_server/tank_packets/type04.md

 - uint8 - second item flags

 Content of first item flags:
-- 0x01 - ???
-- 0x02 - ???
+- 0x0001 - ???
-- 0x04 - ???
+- 0x0002 - ???
-- 0x08 - ???
+- 0x0004 - ???
-- 0x10 - ???
+- 0x0008 - ???
+- 0x0010 - Enable tree behaviour (otherwise, the tree doesn't grow)
-- 0x20 - Rotation of item (left/rigt)
+- 0x0020 - Rotation of item (when set, the tile faces right if it's a multifacing tile)
-- 0x40 - Enabled state of item
+- 0x0040 - Enabled/opened state of item
-- 0x80 - Is item accesible by public
+- 0x0080 - Is item accesible by public (used by entrances)

-Content of second item flags:
-- 0x01 - ???
+- 0x0100 - ???
-- 0x02 - ???
+- 0x0200 - ???
-- 0x04 - Water
+- 0x0400 - Water
-- 0x08 - Glue
+- 0x0800 - Glue
-- 0x10 - Fire
+- 0x1000 - Fire
-- 0x20 - Red
+- 0x2000 - Red
-- 0x40 - Green
+- 0x4000 - Green
-- 0x80 - Blue
+- 0x8000 - Blue

 This data might by followed by extra tile data.
 There can be determined if there are any extra tile data by item id.
 This is done by checking item id in items data and getting it's action type.
 Item type then has to be translated into extra tile data type, which requires translation table and can't be sadly done by other way.
 Then if this type is other than 0, tile extra data are added.

+If the item flags has flag 0x0001 set, it forces an item data serialization.

 You can read more about tile extra data more [here](extra_tile_data/README.md).